 The event is already in the basket.
 View basket

-* This rate is available for insurance companies, brokers, underwriters, managing agents and aggregators only.
+*This rate is available for insurance companies, brokers, underwriters, managing agents and aggregators only.
 Service providers, including consultants, outsourcing service providers, IT providers and solicitors are not eligible for this rate.
-The price remains at the discretion of the conference producers, whose decision is final.
+The price remains at the discretion of the conference producer, whose decision is final.

 Venue Website »